 In many applications the optical properties of glass are important.
 Transmission and reflection properties of glass and finished products can be measured over the entire UV/VIS/NIR/IR wavelength region (175 nm – 16000 nm).
 An example of light transmission as a function of wavelength is shown.

 Transmission measurements can be used to determine the Fe2+/ Fe3+ ratio in glass and the water (β-OH) concentration in quartz glass.

-Contact us today for your Physical properties of glass needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your physical properties of glass needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.